wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 An unbounded list endpoint is a denial-of-service primitive: a caller asking for everything forces an expensive scan and a large response, and one tenant's request degrades the service for all.
 Controls:

-* **Server-enforced maximum page size.** The handler clamps or rejects any `limit=` above the configured ceiling; never honour a client-supplied page size unconditionally.
+* **Server-enforced maximum page size.** The handler clamps or rejects any `limit=` above the configured ceiling; never honor a client-supplied page size unconditionally.
 Pick a default page size and a hard maximum, and apply both at the handler before the query is built.
 * **Avoid expensive total counts.** Return a `hasMore` flag and let callers page until the result is empty, rather than running a `COUNT(*)` over a large table on every request.
 Reserve total counts for tables small enough to scan cheaply.
 * **Per-tenant ceilings.** Cap queries-per-minute, maximum stored objects, and maximum attachment size per tenant so one tenant cannot exhaust shared capacity.
 Resolve the tenant from context (see the trust-boundary rule above), not from caller input.
-* **Gate unbounded operations.** Any operation that could legitimately touch unbounded data (full export, bulk re-index) requires an admin role or a deliberate, separately-rate-limited batch path — not the ordinary list endpoint.
+* **Gate unbounded operations.** Any operation that could legitimately touch unbounded data (full export, bulk re-index) requires an admin role or a deliberate, separately-rate-limited batch path, not the ordinary list endpoint.

 Reject the anti-pattern of "the client passed `limit=1000000`, so we returned a million rows": the maximum is a server property, enforced server-side, regardless of what the client asks for.